GSS Country Snapshot

 A brief overview of Harvard activities, safety & security, health, cultural, and outbound immigration considerations

 Mexico ranks in the top 25 registered locations for Harvard affiliates to study, research, intern, and travel.
-It’s also home to the David Rockefeller Center for Latin American Studies’ (DRCLAS) office in Mexico City.
+It’s also home to a David Rockefeller Center for Latin American Studies’ (DRCLAS) office and a Harvard Business School office, both in Mexico City.

 At Harvard and in Mexico, the DRCLAS Mexico Program deepens engagement with the region through an active program of events and activities, academic and internship opportunities for students, and support for faculty research.